 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 After taking her first dance class on a dare, Alice Sheppard resigned her academic professorship to pursue dance.
 As a member of AXIS Dance Company, she toured nationally and taught in the company’s outreach programs.
 Since becoming an independent artist, Alice has danced with Marjani Forté, MBDance, Infinity Dance Theater, Steve Paxton, Full Radius Dance Company, and MOMENTA Dance Company, and has been commissioned by CRIPSiE, Full Radius Dance Company, and MOMENTA Dance Company.
 She is the founder and artistic director of Kinetic Light.

 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Alice is drawn facing to the side in her chair, leaning and looking upward and right.
+Image description: Alice is depicted facing to the right side of the frame in her wheelchair, leaning back and looking upward and right.
 Her arms are crossed and her crutches extend from either arm.
 She is portrayed as smiling softly.
 Red streaks of energy surround her along with the quotes, “Disability is…a political term…art and culture…pride and identity.”

 How did you get into dance and what have been some highlights in your dance history?